pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/adding-an-environment.md

 An environment is a logical group of applications, pipeds inside a project.
 A project can have multiple environments.
 Each application must belong to one and only one environment.
 While each piped must belong to at least one environment.

-The list of environments are shown in the Settings page.
+The list of environments is shown in the Settings page.
 Anyone who has the project admin role can add a new environment by clicking on the `+ADD` button.

 </br>